 Signs and symptoms vary based on a child’s age and developmental level.
 They may include the following:

-We provide therapy service in schools, homes, on-line and in our clinic located in Chandler.
+We provide therapy services, in homes, online and in our clinic located in Chandler, Arizona.

 At Ridge Zeller Therapy, treatment is individualized to meet the specific needs of your child.

 Our licensed and certified speech therapists are trained in a wide range of dysphasia treatments.
 We take into account readiness for oral feeding, communication, and physical conditions that require consideration of best feeding methods to maximize safe feeding and swallowing.

 Your Speech-Language Pathologist will complete a comprehensive assessment and develop a treatment plan individualized to meet your child's unique needs.